rahulmbagal/Docker_Links_Commands/README.md

 redi_server is repo pr project name latest is version

+now we can use the docker name instead of id

+docker run rahulbagal/redi_server:latest

 ----------------------------------------------------------------------------------------------------------

 # creating a new image from CLI same as above and not recommended this steps: